Refractive Lens Exchange St Louis

 First, the bad news: As we age, so do our eyes.
 No matter how much we focus on living healthy lifestyles, the inner lenses in our eyes get older, eventually causing every one of us to lose at least some visual acuity.

 The good news is that we don’t need to suffer.
 Thanks to incredible advances in technology and science, a procedure called Refractive Lens Exchange (RLE) can not only resolve age-related, “over 40” vision problems we develop over time, but also prevents the formation of cataracts.
+Of course, only a doctor can determine if you are ready for this procedure after your eyes are fully evaluated.

 By the time most of us reach our early 40s, we begin to find ourselves holding books, menus, and newspapers away from our eyes in order to see them.
 We may sit farther from our computer screens or struggle with sewing projects.
 We simply can’t make out words or details when they are close to our eyes.
 This condition is called presbyopia, and is often confused with farsightedness.